-Tables IV and V present the results of this analysis for primary and secondary outcomes, respectively.
+Tables 4 and 5 present the results of this analysis for primary and secondary outcomes, respectively.
 Rows of each table represent distinct outcomes, with columns presenting the corresponding estimates for impacts of the core treatment arms of the study: HD, each of the three smaller GD arms that were designed to be cost equivalent, the large cash transfer arm (GD-Large), and the arm that receives both the medium GD cash transfer amount and HD (Combined).
 Appendix Tables A.5 and A.6 present a more parsimonious, pre-specified specification that pools the three smaller GD transfer amounts into one arm.
-We focus discussion here on the specification disaggregating GD transfer values because the power gains form pooling are modest, because the average transfer cost exceeds the costs of HD, and because estimates in the pooled specification effectively provide an overview of the average effects across the smaller arms.
+We focus discussion here on the specification disaggregating GD transfer values because the power gains from pooling are modest, because the average transfer cost exceeds the costs of HD, and because estimates in the pooled specification effectively provide an overview of the average effects across the smaller arms.

-Beginning with Table IV, we see that none of the programs were successful in driving the core outcome of employment rates.
+Beginning with Table 4, we see that none of the programs had statistically significant impacts on the core outcome of employment rates.
 Relative to a control group employment rate of 48%, neither HD, cash, nor the combination saw improvements of more than 5 percentage points.
-HD and the GD arms would have required point estimates of 6 and 10 percentage points, respectively, to reject the null of zero effect; these modest improvements are not close to being significant.
-However, as we will discuss in greater detail below, the absence of impacts on this omnibus employment indicator masks distinct patterns of occupational changes induced by the GD and HD treatments.
+HD and the GD arms would have required point estimates of 6 and 10 percentage points, respectively, to reject the null of zero effect; these modest improvements are not close to being significant.16 However, 95 percent confidence intervals for these estimates do not rule out impacts of a magnitude consistent with those observed in other evaluations of active labor-market programs (McKenzie, 2017).
+Moreover, as we will discuss in greater detail below, the absence of significant impacts on this omnibus employment indicator masks distinct patterns of occupational changes induced by the GD and HD treatments.

 Moving to the continuous measure of the number of productive hours worked in a week, we see more promising impacts.
 Here, HD was successful in driving a 3 hour increase off a base of 18.4, an improvement of 16%.
-Over the 18 months since baseline the trend in the control group shows substantial increases in employment rates (from 33 to 48%) and productive hours (from 11 to 19 hours per week), and treatment effects relative to this large secular improvement are modest.15
+Over the 18 months since baseline the trend in the control group shows substantial increases in employment rates (from 33 to 48%) and productive hours (from 11 to 19 hours per week), and treatment effects relative to this large secular improvement are modest.17